Online mirror descent and dual averaging: keeping pace in the dynamic case: Stabilized OMD

 \subsection{Dual averaging}

-In this section, we show that the DA algorithm can be obtained by a small modification of dual-stabilized online mirror descent.
-Furthermore our proof of \Theorem{somd} can be adapted to analyze this algorithm.
+In this section, we show that Nesterov's dual averaging algorithm can be obtained from a small modification to dual-stabilized online mirror descent.
+Furthermore our proof of \Theorem{somd} can be adapted to analyze DA.

-The main difference between DS-OMD and DA is in the gradient step.
-In iteration $t+1$ of DS-OMD the gradient step is taken from $\hat{x}_t$ (the dual counterpart of $x_t$):
+The main difference between DS-OMD and dual averaging is in the gradient step, as we now explain.
+In iteration $t$ of DS-OMD, the gradient step in \eqref{eq:GradientStep} is taken from $\hat{x}_t$, the dual counterpart of the iterate $x_t$:

 As before, we set

 where $\gamma_t = \eta_{t+1}/\eta_{t}$.
 Then a simple inductive proof yields the following claim.

 \begin{claim} \ClaimName{DAIterative} $\hat{w}_t = \hat{x}_1 - \eta_{t-1} \sum_{i<t} \ghat_i$ and $\hat{y}_t = \hat{x}_1 - \eta_t \sum_{i<t} \ghat_i$ for all $t>1$. \end{claim}